Camera Settings window

 • General Settings tab

-• The General Settings tab contains the same Exposure and Gain controls as the main Camera Settings panel.
+• The General Settings tab contains the same Exposure and Gain controls as on the main Camera Settings panel.

 • Binning and Cropping tab